PS5 vs Xbox Series X: which console is right for you?

 The Xbox Series X has a more powerful GPU, capable of 12 teraflops of computing power compared to 10.3 teraflops on PS5.
 The Xbox Series X also has a slightly faster CPU at 3.8GHz than the PS5’s 3.5GHz CPU.

 Other than that, though, the systems are a close match when it comes to power.
-You’ll be able to play games at 4K resolution and 120fps if you have a capable HDMI 2.1 display.
-Both consoles also support variable refresh rate (VRR), auto low latency mode (ALLM), and high dynamic range (HDR).
+You’ll be able to play games at 4K resolution and 120fps if you have a capable HDMI 2.1 display on both systems, and both consoles also support variable refresh rate (VRR), auto low latency mode (ALLM), and high dynamic range (HDR).
 The Xbox Series X is the only console with support for Dolby Vision, Dolby Atmos, and Dolby Vision Gaming, however.
+(A new PS5 update has recently added Dolby Atmos support for soundbars, speakers, and TVs.)

 Another difference between the Xbox Series X and PS5 is storage space.
-The PS5 has an 825GB SSD with 667GB of usable space, while Xbox Series X has a 1TB SSD with 802GB of usable space.
-You’re getting 135GB of extra space on Xbox Series X, then, but you can expand both systems' storage.
+The PS5 launch models have an 825GB SSD with 667GB of usable space, while the Xbox Series X has a 1TB SSD with 802GB of usable space.
+You’re getting 135GB of extra space on Xbox Series X, then, but you can expand both systems' storage and it’s cheaper to do so on PS5.
 Check out our PS5 SSD upgrade guide and best SSD for PS5 round-up if you’d like more space for your games.

 One area where the PS5’s specs have changed since launch is in the console’s weight.
 The console originally weighed 4.5kg, but two model revisions have knocked 600 grams off the weight of the disc model, making it significantly lighter.
-It means, despite its size, the PS5 is now lighter than the Xbox Series X at 3.9kg.
+It means, despite its bigger size, the PS5 is now lighter than the Xbox Series X at 3.9kg.
+The PS5 Slim increases that gap, as it’s just 3.2kg.
+However, it still has a bigger footprint.

-🏆 Winner: Xbox Series X. It’s another win for Microsoft’s flagship console.
-The Xbox Series X is more powerful on paper, has a larger capacity SSD, and has more 120fps games available.
+🏆 Winner: Xbox Series X. It’s a win for Microsoft’s flagship console.
+The Xbox Series X is more powerful on paper, has a larger capacity SSD (PS5 Slim model aside), and has more 120fps games available.
 That’s not to say the PS5 isn’t a perfectly capable machine, but the Xbox Series X just pips it when it comes to specs. 🏆

 PS5 vs Xbox Series X: size 📏

 The PS5 is the biggest console Sony has ever made.
 It stands 15.4 inches tall, 10.2 inches wide and 4.1 inches deep.
-Like the Xbox Series X, it can be positioned vertically or horizontally but requires a stand.
-The console’s large footprint means finding space for it in your home setup might be tricky, but its enormous size at least ensures it’s quiet when in operation.
+Like the Xbox Series X, it can be positioned vertically or horizontally, but it needs a stand for both positions.
+The console's large size might make it challenging to find space for it in your home setup, but its enormous footprint at least ensures that it operates cool and quiet.

 🏆 Winner: Xbox Series X. The PS5’s futuristic design may be more eye-catching than the PC-like tower of the Xbox Series X, but its larger footprint makes it harder to fit in most people’s setups.
-The fact you need to attach a stand for both orientations is also a mark against it, so I’m going to have to give this category to Microsoft’s console. 🏆
+The fact you need to attach a stand for both orientations is also a mark against it, so Microsoft’s console pips this category. 🏆

 PS5 vs Xbox Series X: sales 📈

-In my opinion, sales aren’t indicative of a great console (I loved the Wii U despite the fact Nintendo’s system bombed at retail).
-Still, good sales numbers are a sure sign that a platform will get support from developers and, consequently, more games.
+Sales aren’t indicative of a great console (many loved the Wii U despite the fact Nintendo’s system bombed at retail).
+But good sales numbers are a sure sign that a platform will get support from developers and, consequently, more games.

 Thankfully, neither Microsoft nor Sony need to worry about the sales of Xbox Series X and PS5 as both consoles are flying off the shelves.
-Unfortunately, supply issues have continued to hamper the success of both machines, particularly the PS5, which has been more challenging to find than the Xbox Series X. However, the PS5 stock shortage has finally come to an end.
+Unfortunately, supply issues initially hampered the success of both machines, particularly the PS5, which was more challenging to find than the Xbox Series X. However, the PS5 stock shortage has finally come to an end.

 As supply has improved, PS5 sales have skyrocketed.
-It’s likely that the huge surge in sales could be down to the residual demand built up from consumers who haven’t been able to get their hands on Sony’s console yet, but it’s also because PS5 keeps dropping games people want to play.
+The huge surge in sales could likely be down to the residual demand built up from consumers who haven’t been able to get their hands on Sony’s console yet, but it’s also because PS5 keeps dropping games people want to play.

 PS5 vs Xbox Series X: games 🕹️